api-girl/UI-MobileApps-AppiumTest/README.md

-# UI-NativeApp-AppiumTest
+# UI-MobileApps-AppiumTest

-UI test suite for a native app written with Appium, Java and TestNG for Android and iOS platforms.
+UI test suite for a native and a hybrid app written with Appium, Java and TestNG for Android and iOS platforms.